-This policy should be understood in the context of the College’s commitment to equality.
-We aim to ensure that all College practices operate in an inclusive manner.
+This policy should be understood in the context of the College’s commitment to diversity and inclusion and an equitable service and provision for all.
+We seek to ensure that all College practices operate in an inclusive manner and to a consistent standard.
 Implicit in all our policies and procedures is an awareness of issues relating to gender, race, faith, age, sexuality, gender re-assignment, pregnancy and maternity, marriage and civil partnership and disability.
-This procedure has been drawn up with reference to the St Francis Xavier College Student Charter and with regard to ESFA1 procedure for complaints.
+This procedure has been drawn up with reference to the ESFA procedure for complaints.

 - Lodge a complaint within ten working days of the incident or matter for complaint occurring.
 Your complaint will be acknowledged within two working days of receipt.

 - We ask that you discuss your complaint in the first instance with your personal tutor, subject teacher or the Head of Department if it is a matter related to your course of study.
 If it is a matter related to your wider learner experience, please discuss it in the first instance with your tutor or Head of House.
 It may be that the matter can be resolved easily at this informal stage.

 - Where this is not possible, or you feel that you can neither take the matter up in person with your tutor, teachers nor Head of House, any matter related to your course of study should be submitted to Ms. Griffin Assistant Principal, Curriculum.
 If it relates to other matters it may be submitted in writing to Mrs. Haskins, Assistant Principal with cross-College responsibility for Student Welfare.
 A complaint form for this purpose can be obtained from the College Reception or you may prefer to submit your complaint in the form of a letter or an email.
 If you have difficulty submitting details in writing, a member of the College Reception Team or the College Chaplain will be happy to assist you.